Student Research Festival

 Student Research Festival 2025

-The next festival will take place on Thursday 30 January 2025; this event is a must-attend, showcasing Bristol’s vibrant learning environment, the calibre of student research, and the unwavering commitment of both University staff and students to research-enriched learning and teaching.
+This year's festival took place on Thursday 30 January 2025 in the Global Lounge; showcasing Bristol’s vibrant learning environment, the calibre of student research, and the unwavering commitment of both University staff and students to research-enriched learning and teaching.

-This year's theme, 'Impact, Innovation, and Ethics,' invites students from undergraduate, postgraduate taught, and postgraduate research programs to present their findings in concise 10-minute talks.
-This theme not only encourages engaging discourse on significant contemporary challenges but also promotes a deeper understanding of the ethical dimensions of innovation and research.
+This year's theme, 'Impact, Innovation, and Ethics,' invited students from undergraduate, postgraduate taught, and postgraduate research programs to present their findings in concise 10-minute talks.
+This theme not only encouraged engaging discourse on significant contemporary challenges but also promoted a deeper understanding of the ethical dimensions of innovation and research.

 Student Research Festival 2024